kopancek/devx-scratch/2022/support/log.snb.md

 DevX support rotation log.
 To add an entry, just add an H2 header with ISO 8601 format.
 The first line should be a list of everyone involved in the entry.
 For ease of use and handing over issues, **this log should be in reverse chronological order**, with the most recent entry at the top.

+## 2022-10-24

+@jhchabran / @burmudar  quick recap about the bets and cooldown:

+- Wrap up the bet and share the result
+- Get stuff ready for the batch changes team
+  - 200k repos
+    - need to make them private
+  - codehostcopy
+- Extract the repo thing into its own package for resuming
+- Boot up things with permissions on GHE
+- Create the new bet for scale testing
+- Take some time to make sure https://github.com/sourcegraph/sourcegraph/issues/42140 works.

 ## 2022-10-21 (occurred 2022-10-19)
 @sanderginn